yuan569/Html5-File-Upload/README.md

 ## Getting Started

-Ready to set File_Upload up on your page?
-Start by including the File_Upload CSS and Javascript.
+Ready to set File-Upload up on your page?
+Start by including the File-Upload CSS and Javascript.
 You can grab both these files from the /dist folder.

 1. Download a zip of the latest release (or any previous one) from the Github Releases page.